The Elf-Maiden and Her Lords

 “You should not,” the old woman began in a harsh voice.

 “You’ve always loved rabbit pie.”
-Nerian smiled.
+Nerian observed with a smile.

 “And rabbit stew,” chided Donacht, “and anything cooked with those tasty little bunnies.”

-“Once the meal is finished,” his mother admonished.
+“When the meal is finished,” his mother admonished.

 “Would it that he willed we could dine one day in that great room above us,” sighed Nerian.
 “It has so much more light.
 As the days grow longer, we should eat in a room with windows.
 Lord Bródwan, can you not open that room?”